-- 1.24 Supporting ethical provision 2.1D requires that the firm and each covered person is not involved in the decision-taking of an entity relevant to the engagement.
-Paragraph 5.155R of Section 5 of Part B of this Ethical Standard requires in accordance with the EU Audit Regulation that, in the case of a statutory audit of a public interest entity, non-audit services shall not be provided that involve playing any part in the management or decision-making of an audited entity. - 1.25 It is not possible to specify all types of decision that are the responsibility of management, but they typically involve leading and directing the entity, including making significant judgments and taking decisions regarding the acquisition, deployment and control of human, financial, physical and intangible resources.
-Examples of judgments and decisions that should not be made by the firm or a covered person include: - Setting policies and strategic direction; - Directing and taking responsibility for the actions of the entity's employees; - Authorising transactions; - Deciding which recommendations of the firm or other third parties should be implemented;

-Taking responsibility for the preparation and fair presentation of financial statements in accordance with the applicable financial reporting framework; and

-• Taking responsibility for designing, implementing and maintaining internal control.
+- 1.23 Supporting ethical provision A2.1D requires that the firm and each covered person is not involved in the management decision-taking of an entity relevant to the engagement.
+The threat to independence and objectivity arising from playing such a role is so great that it cannot be safeguarded. - 1.24 In the case of a statutory audit, non-audit services shall not be provided that involve playing any part in management decision-taking of an entity relevant to an engagement.
+The firm shall not accept any engagement which includes the provision of services where it is probable that an objective, reasonable and informed third party would conclude that the firm or a covered person was playing a part in management decision-taking. - 1.25 It is not possible to specify all types of decision that are the responsibility of management, but they typically involve leading and directing the entity, including making significant judgments and taking decisions regarding the acquisition, deployment and control of human, financial, physical and intangible resources (see paragraph 1.29).
+Examples of judgments and decisions that should not be made by the firm or a covered person include: - Setting policies and strategic direction; - Directing and taking responsibility for the actions of the entity's employees; - Authorising transactions; - Deciding which recommendations of the firm or other third parties should be implemented, recognising that a greater threat exists where management are considering recommendations made by the firm, where there is no alternative course of action; - Taking responsibility for the preparation and fair presentation of financial statements in accordance with the applicable financial reporting framework; and - Taking responsibility for designing, implementing and maintaining internal control.